ENCCS/julia-for-hpc/content/dagger.rst

    # Let's load Dagger on all workers
    @everywhere using Dagger

-Dagger automatically creates Dagger processors which it uses to execute tasks.
+Dagger automatically creates Dagger processors, which it uses to execute tasks.
 We can query the available processors as follows:

 .. code-block:: julia